jonmarinello/redit/README.md

 # redit
-Old C port of the Basic fill screen editor I wrote
+Old 'C' port of the Basic full screen editor I wrote in 1983-1984.